HazelSparks/ZelSystem/doc/Weekly Reports/Week2Report.md

 Ran into the first issue.
 Both the car and cdr functions have serious pathologies and needs intense testing and fixing.
 Tomorrow the plan is to set up a testing rig and produce a working car.

+# Day 3: Wednesday 21, Oct 2020 7:00-8:00pm
+Chose a standard framework for list processing.
+Construction of a "string-to-list" function is critical for continual development.
+Primitives are under full develop.